Siyutex/Bachelor_thesis_pipeline/plots/RUN_EXTERNAL_INFO.md

 2467
 -> same as cnv, so cnv algorithm must work deterministically -> must happen before cnv

--> must happen in batch correction
+-> must happen in batch correction (it was batch correction random sampling from ZINB + training new models every run)

 ## DOES STEP X PRODUCE CONSISTENT RESULTS? ##